Verse by Verse

-The Surah is so designated after the word al-bayyinah occurring at the end of
+The Surah is so designated after the word al-bayyinah occurring at the end of the first verse.

 Period of Revelation